sultan-shaik/Dynamic-Consignment-Pricing-Optimization-/README.md

 ## Contact
-For questions, feedback, or collaborations, please contact [Your Name] at [your@email.com].
+For questions, feedback, or collaborations, please contact [Shaik Sultan] at [sultanfazal884@email.com].